 - A convection microwave should be cleaned each time you use the convection or combination setting.
 If you don’t, any grease or food residue will be baked on next time you use it and be difficult to remove.

 Water can heat past its boiling advice without bubbles forming.
 This is called “superheating”.
 When you move the cup or add coffee, the water can explode into steam and cause scalding.

 To reduce the risk of superheating:

-Use a wide-mouthed container.
-Avoid using a straight-sided container
+- Use a wide-mouthed container.
+Avoid using a straight-sided container with narrow neck.

 Eggs can also superheat and explode in their shells or during poaching.
 It’s best to not cook eggs in the shell, or prick yolks before cooking.